pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 #### Primary keys

-> TLDR: Primary keys should be globally unique identifiers, such as UUID.
+> TL;DR: Primary keys should be globally unique identifiers, such as UUID.
 We further recommend
-> specifying a "NOT NULL" constraint with a "ON CONFLICT REPLACE" action.
+> specifying a `NOT NULL` constraint with a `ON CONFLICT REPLACE` action.

-Primary keys are an important concept in SQL schema design, and SQLite makes it easy to add a primary key by using an "autoincrement" integer.
+Primary keys are an important concept in SQL schema design, and SQLite makes it easy to add a primary key by using an `AUTOINCREMENT` integer.
 This makes it so that newly inserted rows get a unique ID by simply adding 1 to the largest ID in the table.
 However, that does not play nicely with distributed schemas.
 That would make it possible for two devices to create a record with `id: 1`, and when those records synchronize there would be an irreconcilable conflict.

 For this reason, primary keys in SQLite tables should be globally unique, such as a UUID.
-The easiest way to do this is to store your table's ID in a "TEXT" column, adding a default with a freshly generated UUID, and further adding a "ON CONFLICT REPLACE" constraint:
+The easiest way to do this is to store your table's ID in a `TEXT` column, adding a default with a freshly generated UUID, and further adding a `ON CONFLICT REPLACE` constraint:

 ```sql
 CREATE TABLE "reminders" (